 What I Would Have Liked

-One of the dangers that theologians take in trying to draw us into understanding God is humanizing him.
+First, one of the dangers that theologians expose themselves to in trying to draw us into understanding God is humanizing him.
 In other words, they portray God in such a way that he’s more understandable to us and yet perhaps not accurate when we consider the Creator-creature distinction.
 There are places in the book where this happens, such as when the author talks about God being “conflicted” when he sends affliction into our lives (p.
 138).
 There’s no conflict in God.
 He’s supremely certain and has gloriously good purposes for the affliction we meet (namely, to conform us to the image of his Son).
 This was one of the points I tried to drive home in Struck Down but Not Destroyed and Finding Hope in Hard Things.
 This is an example of how humanizing God too much actually does more harm than good.
 It sounds comforting on the surface, but it actually runs contrary to the nature of God articulated elsewhere in Scripture.
 Readers should always be aware of this in reading contemporary theology.

-Readers should also be wary of reductionism or oversimplification.
+Second,readers should also be wary of reductionism or oversimplification.
 I’m always skeptical when theologians say, “Well, there are lots of things that reveal God’s deepest character but THIS is the most important one.”
 Of course, Ortlund will run into this when trying to tells us what the heart of God is.
 In reality, I believe God’s heart is infinitely deep.
 Is mercy at the heart of God?
 Sure!
 But so is love, peace, goodness, justice, sovereignty, etc. God’s heart is not for only one thing.
 However, I’ll temper this critique by saying that all authors use some reductionism or simplification to help us focus on their message.
 It’s part of what happens when you write a book.
 Still, it’s good to be aware of this as a reader.

 Should You Read It?